-Walking around the French capital is one of the best ways to experience the City of Lights, but if you cannot walk to your destination, you will be pleased to know that public transportation is very accessible and affordable in Paris.
+Walking around the French capital is one of the best ways to experience the City of Lights.
+Still, if you cannot walk to your destination, you will be pleased to know that public transportation is accessible and affordable in Paris.

-You have lots of different options when it comes to transportation to fit any budget big or small.
+You have many different options for transportation to fit any budget, big or small.

 Scooters and Bicycles

-Like many other large cities around the world, Paris has seen a rise in popularity among tourists using eclectic stand-up scooters to get around.
-Renting electric scooters to see the sights in Paris is a fun, cheap way to get around and you can organize it all from your mobile phone.
+Like many other large cities worldwide, Paris has seen a rise in popularity among tourists using eclectic stand-up scooters.
+Renting electric scooters to see the sights in Paris is a fun, cheap way to get around, and you can organize it all from your mobile phone.

 When renting bicycles in Paris, remember that it’s safest to ride when traffic is lighter, so try to avoid renting bikes during rush hours.
-It’s also a great idea to study French road rules, as they are significantly different to US ones.
+Studying French road rules is also a great idea, as they differ significantly from the US ones.

 The Paris Metro is the quickest, cheapest way to get around Paris.
-It’s reliable, clean, safe, and more stylish compared to its global counterparts.
+It’s more reliable, clean, safe, and stylish than its global counterparts.
 The trains get you to your destination quickly and will save you a pretty penny on your transportation costs.

-Though bus travel can be very inexpensive, remember that it can be a bit less reliable due to Paris’ high traffic rates.
-It will take you much longer to get to your destination when riding on Parisian buses.
+Though bus travel can be inexpensive, remember that it can be unreliable due to Paris’ high traffic rates.
+When riding on Parisian buses, it will take much longer to reach your destination.

-If you aren’t in any rush or prefer a slower ride so you can take in all the sights, then you can save a lot of money compared to some of the other transportation options on this list.
+If you aren’t in any rush or prefer a slower ride to take in all the sights, you can save a lot of money compared to other transportation options on this list.

 It must be noted that the normal bus service in Paris does not typically run during the night, though you can use a night bus service if you need to.

-When choosing a taxi service, remember that the price will vary based on what time you order a car, how far you are going, and how bad traffic is at that time.
+When choosing a taxi service, remember that the price will vary based on when you order a car, how far you are going, and how bad the traffic is.
 You will also have to pay a flat pick-up fee and a meet-up fee if you reserve the taxi ahead of time.

-If all this sounds too rich for your blood, in some cases you could save some money by using a rideshare service instead.
+You could be charged additional fees if you travel with more than four people or arrive late to meet your taxi.
+If all this sounds too rich for your blood, in some cases, you could save some money by using a rideshare service instead.

-As Lyft does not operate in Europe yet, Uber is the most widely used rideshare app available in the French capital
+As Lyft does not operate in Europe yet, Uber is the most widely used rideshare app in the French capital.

 Though you can find some cheap fares when using rideshare services, remember that the prices can skyrocket in the blink of an eye due to surge pricing.